chrisgrieser/nvim-rulebook/README.md

 }
 ```

-> [!NOTE]
-> The plugin uses `vim.ui.select()`, so the appearance of the rule selection can be customized by using a ui-plugin like [dressing.nvim](https://github.com/stevearc/dressing.nvim).
+The plugin uses [vim.ui.select](https://neovim.io/doc/user/lua.html#vim.ui.select()) so the appearance of the rule selection can be customized by using a ui-plugin like [dressing.nvim](https://github.com/stevearc/dressing.nvim).

 ## Limitations
 - The diagnostics have to contain the necessary data, [that is a diagnostic code and diagnostic source](https://neovim.io/doc/user/diagnostic.html#diagnostic-structure).
 Most LSPs and most linters configured for `nvim-lint` do that, but some diagnostic sources do not (for example `efm-langserver` with incorrectly defined errorformat).
 Please open an issue at the diagnostics provider to fix.
-- This plugin does *not* hook into `vim.lsp.buf.code_action`, but provides its own independent selector.
+- This plugin does *not* hook into `vim.lsp.buf.code_action`, but provides its own selector.
-- As opposed to [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim)'s code action feature, this plugin does not support arbitrary code actions, but only actions based on a diagnostic.

 ## Credits
 <!-- vale Google.FirstPerson = NO -->